martinmicunda/martinmicunda.github.io/_drafts/conditional-module-loading-with-systemjs.md

 ```

 ##Conclusion
 The real use case of SystemJS conditional import can be found in my [Employee Scheduling](https://github.com/martinmicunda/employee-scheduling-ui) project.
 Keep in mind this feature is still in development and it might change in the future.
-Currently you probably won't find any documentation for conditional import so I would suggest to look at [SystemJS source code](https://github.com/systemjs/systemjs/blob/master/lib%2Fconditionals.js) or [SystemJS test cases](https://github.com/systemjs/systemjs/blob/1cfd5fe623cd5df443667e57bf26148ee5647789/test%2Ftest.js).
+Currently you probably won't find any documentation for conditional import so I would suggest to look at [SystemJS source code](https://github.com/systemjs/systemjs/blob/master/lib%2Fconditionals.js) or [SystemJS test cases](https://github.com/systemjs/systemjs/blob/1cfd5fe623cd5df443667e57bf26148ee5647789/test%2Ftest.js) for more examples.